ManuCruzSanchez/project_react-main/README.md

 # About the proyect

 In this React project I decided to make a page themed on a (fictional) bar where you can play and compete with other customers in fighting games.
+If you want visit the page, clic in the link: https://duelbar.web.app
 The page has:

 ## Home